nils-matthaei/ModelBasedSW_project/README.md

 Now we quickly want to look at how another modern programming language, in our case _Rust_, solves the issue of iteration over user-defined container types.
 In Rust this is solved via the `Iterator` and `IntoIterator` _Traits_ (a _Trait_ in Rust is like an _Interface_ in other programming languages).
 For this purpose, the earlier Go examples were translated into Rust, the entire source code for this can be found [here](./src_rs).

 ### 5.1 Iterator
 The `Iterator` Trait requires one method: `next`.
-As usual, this method advances the iterator and returns the next value.
-Creating an iterator in Rust requires two steps:
+As usual, this method advances the Iterator and returns the next value.
+Creating an Iterator in Rust requires two steps:

-1. Create a struct holding the iterator state.
+1. Create a struct holding the Iterator state.
 2. Implement the `Iterator` trait by implementing `next`.

-An iterator implementation for a custom _Stack_ type could look like this.
+An Iterator implementation for a custom _Stack_ type could look like this.
 ```Rust
 pub struct StackIter<'a, T> {
     stack: &'a Stack<T>,